andrescolega/Ignite-Engine/README.md

 # Development Road-Map

-The Engine is build upon a hierarchical* node model, and it is divided in 4 ranks:
+The Engine is build upon a hierarchical node model, and it is divided in 4 ranks.

-ROOT: It is the main node, and responsible of handling every other node and the main loop.

-SCENE: This node handles the 'objects' that are displayed upon it's surface.

-OBJECT: Players, enemies, items, boxes... all are objects.

-MODIFIER: This nodes contains the 'rules' that  'object' nodes should follow and modify how they behave: Gravity, Controls, Animations.
+A node of rank 2 only its compatible with a node of rank 1.
+A node of rank 3 only its compatible with a node of rank 2.
+A node of rank 4 only its compatible with a node of rank 3

+Unranked nodes doesn't fall in any of this rules.

-Knowing this, the road map is to develop each rank hieratically.
+Knowing this, the road map is to develop each rank hierarchically.

-#